#2 in My City & My Town – Appreciating London Series

 3. There are a great variety of restaurants such as Bills, takeaways and cafes which caters for all palates.

-4. The family-run cafe, Goddards of Greenwich, has been here since 1890 and offers delicious home-made pies which you may want to try.
+4. The family-run cafe, Goddards of Greenwich, has been here since 1890 and offer delicious home-made pies which you may want to try.

 3. The Royal Observatory and the Planetarium